iSemantics-ai/Arabic-Propaganda-Detection/README.md

 - Number of and mosted used words with and without **Stop Words** (come from NLKT).
 - Number of tweets contianing questioning (serves the Doubt technique).
 - Number of entities (serves both the Name Calling and the Smears techniques).
-- Sarcasm and hate speech signals (serves the Loaded Language, Smears, and Glittering technique).
+- Sarcasm and hate speech signals (serves the Loaded Language, Smears, and Glittering techniques).
 - The presence of the Name Calling technique based on the combination of sarcasm and hate speech signal along with the presence of entities.

 From the above analysis we found that: